Read it through your world

 What is blue lotus?

-Blue lotus is the flower of enchantment, awakening and rebirth — a memory of Egypt, a fragrance of mystery.
-Botanically she is Nymphaea nouchali var. caerulea, an aquatic water lily of the Nymphaeaceae family revered on the banks of the Nile, where she opens at dawn and closes at dusk.
-She is not the sacred Asian lotus (Nelumbo nucifera), which is a different genus and family.
+Blue lotus (Nymphaea nouchali var. caerulea) is an aquatic water lily of the Nymphaeaceae family, revered in ancient Egypt.
+Botanically, she is distinct from the sacred Asian lotus (Nelumbo nucifera), which belongs to a different genus and family.

 What are the traditional uses of blue lotus?